LAX - CAI

 • Which airline alliances offer flights from Los Angeles to Cairo?

-Star Alliance is the only airline alliance operating flights between Los Angeles and Cairo.
+oneworld, SkyTeam, and Star Alliance are the airline alliances operating flights between Los Angeles and Cairo, with oneworld being the most commonly used for this route.

 • What is the most popular layover when flying to Cairo from Los Angeles?